MarcGrol/service-catalog-mcp-server/README.md

 ## Introduction

-This project implements a Service Catalog for the MCP (Multi-Cloud Platform) server.
+This project implements a Service Catalog for the MCP (Model Context Protocol) server.
 It provides a centralized repository for managing and discovering services, modules, interfaces, and their relationships within a complex microservices architecture.
 The goal is to improve visibility, facilitate understanding of dependencies, and streamline development and operations.

 ## Features